varp/vardan.pro/_posts/2017-11-30-grand-refactoring-of-sublimetext-nodejs-plugin.markdown

 Now, when you run Nodejs Debug (+ arguments) the `node` executable will run current file with flags `--inspect=localhost:60123 --debug-brk` for version 6 of Nodejs and `--inspect-brk=localhost:60123` for version 8.
-As you can see, debugger would run on a separate port 60123 which is not with the default Nodejs - 9229.
+As you can see, debugger would run on a separate port 60123 which is not correlate with the default Nodejs - 9229.

 Then, you can connect to the debugger using steps instructed by the plugin:
 ```text